kodecocodes/i9t/custom-segues/custom-segues.markdown

 ### 4 - Set the Animator in the Segue

-Inside the `UIViewControllerTransitioningDelegate` extension, add the delegate method:
+Inside the `UIViewControllerTransitioningDelegate` extension, add the following delegate method:

 ```swift
 func animationControllerForPresentedController(presented: UIViewController,